 - 1 bay leaf

 - 1/2 teaspoon dried thyme

 Tie the thyme, peppercorns, clove, parsley stems and bay leaf into a piece of cheesecloth.

-Rinse chicken bones in cold water and transfer to a heavy-bottomed stockpot.
+Place chicken bones in a heavy-bottomed stockpot.

 Add enough cold water to the pot to completely cover the bones — about 5 quarts.